FunkinCrew/awesome-funkin-resources/README.md

 - [CrowEngine](https://github.com/EyeDaleHim/CrowEngine) - modified version of base Funkin' that has been rebuilt to include comprehensive documentation for modding and to introduce new features.
 - Andromeda Engine - Andromeda Engine is a fork of Friday Night Funkin' with customization and gameplay in mind.
   - Has two available versions: [Legacy (more feature rich)](https://github.com/nebulazorua/andromeda-engine-legacy) and [2.0](https://github.com/nebulazorua/andromeda-2.0).
-  - **NOTE: Andromeda 2.0 is in HEAVY development and is in a very early alpha stage**.
+  - **NOTE: Andromeda 2.0 is in HEAVY development and is in a very early alpha state**.
 - [FNF-Benjine](https://github.com/this-is-bennyk/FNF-Benjine) - Funkin' but in Godot, made by [BennyK](https://github.com/this-is-bennyk) and was used for [Funkin' VR](https://github.com/this-is-bennyk/Funkin-VR).
 - [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) - A fork of Funkin', as the name suggests, higher framerate, better input system, rebindable keys and more.
 [B-Side Redux](https://gamebanana.com/mods/42724) was made on this engine.